dotnet/docs-maui/docs/fundamentals/single-project.md

 ## App manifest

-Each platform uses its own native app manifest file to specify information such as the app title, ID, version, and more. .NET MAUI single project enables you to specify this common app data in a single location in the project file (.csproj).
+Each platform uses its own native app manifest file to specify information such as the app title, ID, version, and more. .NET MAUI single project enables you to specify this common app data in a single location in the project file.

 To specify the shared app manifest data for a project, open the shortcut menu for the project in **Solution Explorer**, and then choose **Properties**.
 The app title, ID, and version can then be specified in **MAUI Shared > General**: